ispc/ispc/docs/ispc.rst

 sse4-i16x8    n/a
 ============= ===========

-By default, the target instruction set is chosen based on the most capable one supported by the system on which you're running ``ispc``.
-You can override this choice with the ``--target`` flag; for example, to select Intel® SSE2 with a 32-bit mask and 4 program instances in a gang, use ``--target=sse2-i32x4``.
-(As with the other options in this section, see the output of ``ispc --help`` for a full list of supported targets.)

 Finally, ``--target-os`` selects the target operating system.
-Depending on your host ``ispc`` may support Windows, Linux, macOS, Android, iOS and PS4 targets.
+Depending on your host ``ispc`` may support Windows, Linux, macOS, Android, iOS and PS4/PS5 targets.
 Running ``ispc --help`` and looking at the output for the ``--target-os`` option gives the list of supported targets.
 By default ``ispc`` produces the code for your host operating system.